Mr. Zendt - Lab Room C133

 However, the AP tests and my tests will be designed so that the use of a CAS calculator instead of a non-CAS will not give an unfair advantage on the calculator portion, so don't feel that you must buy one if you already have a good ol' TI-84/Regular Nspire.
 That said, if you are a calculator nerd, the TI-Nspire CX CAS is REALLY cool, powerful, and has a more expanded programming support.

-Your notes and homework will be collected on tests days so that I can grade homework for completion.
+I recommend using two notebooks for this class, as students usually can't fit the notes and homework into a single notebook.
 You can use a spiral notebook or a 3 Ring Binder, pick whatever you are most comfortable using.
 Using two notebooks: one for homework and one for notes is an excellent idea and helps keep you organized.

 • Google Classroom will always have notes and explainations posted daily.